elliottshane/twilio-sync-ical/README.md

 API Key | Used to authenticate - [Use the IP Messaging dev tools to generate one here](https://www.twilio.com/user/account/ip-messaging/dev-tools/api-keys).
 API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/user/account/ip-messaging/dev-tools/api-keys).

-## Temporary: Generating a Service Instance
+## Generating a Service Instance

-During the Sync developer preview, you will need to generate Sync service instances via API until the Console GUI is available.
-Using the API key pair you generated above, generate a service instance via REST API with this curl command:
+During the Sync developer preview, you will need to generate Sync service instances via the REST API.
+This will eventually be replaced with a tool in the Twilio Console.

 ```bash
 curl -X POST https://preview.twilio.com/Sync/Services \